-3 This survey is not the same as the annual survey, which is about the congregation's overall health; nor is it meant to be a plebiscite on whether a Pastor remains or goes.
-Nevertheless, the survey is meant to provide feedback for the Pastor and to assess the ongoing fit of the Pastor and the congregation with one another.
+4 This survey is not the same as the annual survey, which is about the congregation's overall health; nor is it meant to be a plebiscite on whether a Pastor remains or goes.
+Nevertheless, the survey is meant to provide feedback for the pastor and to assess the ongoing fit of the Pastor and the congregation with one another.

-- any changes made by the Pastor as a result of previous reviews; and - other information relevant to the review (for example, information regarding extenuating circumstances that have influenced the ministry over the previous three years). - 7.
-Surveys and Discussion Group questions will include questions regarding the Pastor's job description, the goals/objectives of this position, and the Pastor's ministry.
-The questions should also elicit self-reflection for members of the congregation regarding the congregation's health and vision, and the intersection of these with the Pastor's job description.
-Questions will be framed in such a manner that they generate both positive feedback and opportunities for growth for the congregation, for the ministries of the congregation, and the Pastor. - 8.
-The survey will ask for data related to the person filling out the survey (name, age, years at the congregation, membership at [Church Name], and level of connection with the Pastor).
+- 8. The survey will ask for data related to the person filling out the survey (name, age, years at the congregation, membership at [Church Name], and level of connection with Pastor/Pastor's ministry).
 The intention of this data is to determine whether patterns exist according to the sector to which the respondent belongs. - 9.
-The survey will include a poll4 giving the congregation the opportunity to affirm one of the following: - a.
-I support the ongoing ministry of the Pastor at [Church Name] for the following reasons... - b.
-I support the ongoing ministry of the Pastor at [Church Name] for the following reasons...
+The survey will include a poll5 giving the congregation the opportunity to affirm one of the following: - a.
+I support the ongoing ministry of this Pastor at [Church Name] for the following reasons... - b.
+I support the ongoing ministry of this Pastor at [Church Name] for the following reasons...
 In addition, I would like to register the following reservations... - c.
-I do not support the ongoing ministry of the Pastor at [Church Name] for the following reasons... - 10.
+I do not support the ongoing ministry of this Pastor at [Church Name] for the following reasons... - 10.
 The Personnel Committee will collate feedback from the survey and the Discussion Groups.
 The Personnel Committee will consult with the Conference Minister on guidelines regarding how to interpret and present data gathered during the review. - 11.
 The Pastor will not receive raw data/comments.
 Instead, the Personnel Committee will develop a summary document to be shared with the Pastor. - 12.
-The Personnel Committee and the Pastor will work together according to the values identified in this document, and in a spirit of collaboration, to consider the feedback, to brainstorm options for engaging the feedback from the review, etc. - a.
-The Pastor and the Personnel Committee will consider the results from the poll.
+The Personnel Committee and the Pastor being reviewed (and the Lead Pastor, if the Pastor being reviewed is an Associate Pastor) will work together according to the values identified in this document, and in a spirit of collaboration, to consider the feedback, to brainstorm options for engaging the feedback from the review, etc. - a.
+The Pastor and the Personnel Committee (and the Lead Pastor, if the Pastor being reviewed is an Associate Pastor) will consider the results from the poll.
 The information from this poll will be used to assess together the Pastor's ongoing tenure in the congregation.
-Should the poll show significant disfavour (greater than 15%) with the ongoing tenure of the Pastor in the congregation, the Personnel Committee and the Pastor in dialogue with Church Council, will strategize together how to proceed.
-Options include the following: - developing a plan to address the concerns raised by the congregation, which will be shared with the congregation; or
+Should the poll show significant disfavour (greater than 15%) with the ongoing tenure of the Pastor in the congregation, the Personnel Committee and the Pastor, in dialogue with Church Council, will strategize together how to proceed.
+Options include the following: - developing a plan to address the concerns raised by the congregation, which will be shared with the congregation; or - ending the relationship between the Pastor and the congregation in a manner that offers dignity to the Pastor and honours the diverse voices of the congregation. - b.
+If the survey results show a significant imbalance in sector responses (for example, should 100% of sector X support a Pastor and 50% of sector Y not support this same Pastor), then the Pastor, the Personnel Committee, and the Church Council will be alerted as this is typically an indicator of broader ill-health in the congregation.

-4 This poll is not a vote and is not intended to be seen as a vote.
+5 This poll is not a vote and is not intended to be seen as a vote.
 Instead this poll is intended to give the pastor and the congregation's leadership a sense of how the congregation sees the ongoing fit between itself and the Pastor.
 The decision regarding a Pastor's ongoing ministry rests with the Church Council.